Weak interaction: Charged-current interaction

-Decay of a W boson to other products can happen, with varying probabilities.
+Decay of a boson to other products can happen, with varying probabilities.

 In the so-called beta decay of a neutron (see picture, above), a down quark within the neutron emits a virtual boson and is thereby converted into an up quark, converting the neutron into a proton.
-Because of the limited energy involved in the process (i.e., the mass difference between the down quark and the up quark), the virtual boson can only carry sufficient energy to produce an electron and an electron-antineutrino – the two lowest-possible masses among its prospective decay products.
+Because of the limited energy involved in the process (i.e., the mass difference between the down quark and the up quark), the virtual boson can only carry sufficient energy to produce an electron and an electron antineutrino – the two lowest-possible masses among its prospective decay products.

 At the quark level, the process can be represented as: